Bungaree: Voyage to North-Western Australia

+Captain King described Bungaree as "sharp, intelligent and unassuming".
+When the expedition had to go to Timor for supplies, Bungaree (who had been there as part of Matthew Flinders' voyage fifteen years beforehand) demanded facetiously the change he had not been given for a glass of gin he bought there in 1803.

+Later life

+Bungaree spent the rest of his life ceremonially welcoming visitors to Australia, educating people about Aboriginal culture (especially boomerang throwing), and soliciting tribute, especially from ships visiting Sydney.
+He was also influential within his own community, taking part in corroborees, trading in fish, and helping to keep the peace.
 Captain Faddei Bellingshausen referred to Bungaree's welcoming visit to the Russian exploration ship Vostok in 1820.

-Bungaree spent the rest of his life ceremonially welcoming visitors to Australia, educating people about Aboriginal culture (especially boomerang throwing), and soliciting tribute, especially from ships visiting Sydney.
-He was also influential within his own community, taking part in corroborees, trading in fish and helping to keep the peace.